Why community service matters

-Through Housing for the Homeless, second-year student pharmacists provide supervised medical care to approximately 50 men and women who are currently homeless and trying to get their lives back on track.
+Through Housing the Homeless, second-year student pharmacists provide supervised medical care to approximately 50 men and women who are currently homeless and trying to get their lives back on track.
 Students take medication histories, perform blood pressure monitoring and other screenings, assess common complaints, make clinic referrals, and provide medical assistance under the supervision of health care providers on site.
-This community service is held for two hours in the evenings during the first week in November at St. Fabian Roman Catholic Church, Farmington Hills, MI.
+This community service is held for two hours in the evenings during the first week in November at St. Fabian Roman Catholic Church, Farmington Hills, Michigan.

 The Interprofessional Team Visit program, a collaboration between WSU's medicine, pharmacy, nursing, social work, physical therapy, occupational therapy and physician assistant programs, serves 450 older adults in the Detroit area annually.

 Fourth-year pharmacy students involved in the Michigan Antibiotic Resistance Reduction Coalition teach elementary school students about antibiotics, bacterial and viral infections, and minimizing the spread of germs.
 Student pharmacists contact schools in the metro Detroit area, schedule sessions, and conduct interactive presentations.
 The one-day program runs throughout the academic year.